dazKind/foo3d/README.md

 * android(lime&gles2)

 #### Notes:
 * Documentation is almost non-existant.
 I'm currently fixing this.
+Up until then please refer to the samples.
 * The flash target needs AGAL shaders while the rest of the targets use glsl!
 * Make sure you got foo3d.ndll in your path/sample-folders.
 It's compiled via hxcpp.
 Check the content of the "native-bindings"-folder.
 * Foo3D uses GLUT for the optional creation of the window and the context.
 Make sure you got glut32.dll in your path if you use the Frame-Class(like most of the samples).